 - Social issues that your audience cares about

-Read Your SEO Content Needs Marketing POVs to learn how to establish points of view that resonate with your prospects and customers.
+Read Your SEO Content Needs POVs to learn how to establish points of view that resonate with your prospects and customers.

 Your product messaging platform is an invaluable tool for developing this hybrid of thought leadership and product-led content.
 Identify which value props are relevant to the topic you’re writing about and grab the product messaging associated with these value props.
 I like to keep these on hand in a separate doc that I can reference as I’m writing.

-4. Craft a conducive structure
+4. Craft a Conducive Structure

 It will be easier to make your value props clear and weave in product messaging when you have a conducive structure.
 One of the simplest ways to structure a piece for these purposes is to include one or more of the following sections: